atrex66/stepper-ninja/README.md

 - **pwm**: you can configure 1 GPIO for the pwm signal (1900Hz(16bit resolution) to 1Mhz(7bit resolution)) and can configure active low or active high

 - **Software**:
-  - LinuxCNC HAL driver supporting multiple instances (max 4), with safety functions (timeout, data checks). (tested with raspberry-pi4)
+  - LinuxCNC HAL driver supporting multiple instances (max 4), with safety functions (timeout, data checks).

 - **Open-Source**: code and docs under MIT License.

 - **ready-to-ride**: w5100s-evb-pico and w5500 + pico version prebuilt uf2 in the binary directory.
-To install the hal driver you need to run the install.sh in the hal-driver directory
+To install the hal driver you need to run the install.sh in the hal-driver directory.

 ## Contributors

 - **code**: atrex66

-- **testing**: Jimfong1
+- **testing**: Jimfong1, Galetops

 ## Contact